Features

 Multi-Panel Dockview

-An IDE layout, built for AI work.
+An IDE layout, built for agentic development.

 Multi-Agent Orchestration